install4j HelpDownload

 public void prepareShutdown() {

-//TODO update installer will be executed, perform cleanup before process is terminated
+//TODO update installer will be executed, perform cleanup before the process is terminated

 }